techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-zte-blade-a73-5g-location-is-wrong-drfone-by-drfone-virtual-android.md

 - **_Step 1:_** Open the “Settings” on your phone and scroll down to look for “Privacy” then tap on it.
 - **_Step 2:_** Next, click on “Location Services” and check to see whether the location is turned on.
 If it is turned on, turn it off and back on again.

-## Bonus Tip: Easy Way to Fake Your GPS Location on ZTE Blade A73 5G (NO Jailbreak)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus Tip: Easy Way to Fake Your GPS Location on ZTE Blade A73 5G (NO Jailbreak)

 ### [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/)